George K. Konstantinou LLC

 You can get your state pension from the UK to Cyprus.

-Private UK pension schemes: To find out the arrangements for private pension schemes, contact your pension provider.
+Private UK pension schemes: Contact your pension provider to find out the arrangements for private pension schemes.

 UK law also allows for workplace pensions to be paid abroad.